 - AHS advises that you should get tested if you have any COVID-19 symptoms.
-Go online to book an appointment for a COVID-19 test. - If you have any of these symptoms you are legally required to isolate for at least 10 days, from the start of your symptoms or until they resolve, whichever is longer: - o fever - cough (new cough or worsening chronic cough) - shortness of breath or difficulty breathing (new or worsening) - o runny nose - sore throat - If you have any of these other symptoms, stay home, and minimize your contact with others until your symptoms resolve: - o chills - o painful swallowing - stuffy nose - headache - muscle or ioint aches - o feeling unwell, fatigue, or severe exhaustion - gastrointestinal symptoms (nausea, vomiting, diarrhea, or unexplained loss of appetite) - o loss of sense of smell or taste - o conjunctivitis, commonly known as pink eye - Students with pre-existing health conditions that cause symptoms of illness should be tested for COVID-19 at least once.
+Go online to book an appointment for a COVID-19 test. - Please follow the guidelines in the October 29, 2020 Checklist by AHS. - Please check isolation guidelines as they have been updated: - COVID-19 can take up to 14 days to cause symptoms.
+Some people who get it only have minor symptoms or do not have any symptoms at all but could still be infectious. - By staying home, it lowers the chance of symptoms developing while you are in a public place, which lowers the chance of spreading the virus to others.

+• When to isolate:

+- isolate to avoid spreading illness;

+- you tested positive for COVID-19; and/or

+- you are sick with fever, cough, shortness of breath, sore throat or runny nose and have not been tested.

+Children under 18 are exempt from mandatory isolation for runny nose or sore throat but should stay home until well.

+• When to quarantine

+- quarantine and watch for symptoms to prevent exposing others before symptoms appear; - you had close contact with a person who has COVID-19; and/or - you have returned from travel outside of Canada. - Students with pre-existing health conditions that cause symptoms of illness should be tested for COVID-19 at least once.
 A negative test will help show that symptoms are related to their pre-existing conditions and not to COVID-19.
 This will establish what their baseline for being healthy looks like.
 Families should notify their school about any pre-existing condition and the symptoms it causes.
-As long as these symptoms remain the same, the student can attend school. - If symptoms change or worsen, the student will need to leave the school, follow illness protocols, and have another COVID-19 test to determine if the symptoms are still related to the pre-existing medical condition.
+As long as these symptoms remain the same, the student can attend school.

+If symptoms change or worsen, the student will need to leave the school, follow illness protocols, and have another COVID-19 test to determine if the symptoms are still related to the pre-existing medical condition.
 If the test is negative, the student may return to school.
 Families can learn more about COVID-19 testing and book a test online through AHS.